-- P1 Predominantly residential development. - P2 Limited mixed commercial and residential development and community facilities.
+- Ρ1 Predominantly residential development. - Limited mixed commercial and residential development and community facilities.
+P2

-- P3 Gentle falls to the south-west between McKye Street and Whatmore Street - P4 Steep falls to the south-west between Whatmore Street and Ross Street.
+- Р3 Gentle falls to the south-west between McKye Street and Whatmore Street - Steep falls to the south-west between Whatmore Street and Ross Street. Ρ4

-- P5 The following views and vistas are to be preserved and where possible enhanced: - (a) From the end of Tunks Street to Sydney Harbour and beyond. - (b) McKye Street Lookout (95), King Street Lookout (96).
+- Р5 The following views and vistas are to be preserved and where possible enhanced: - From the end of Tunks Street to Sydney Harbour and beyond. (a) - McKye Street Lookout (95), King Street Lookout (96). (b)

-P6 Former gas works site.
+Former gas works site.

-- P7 Generally 400 460m. - P8 Long narrow allotments.
+- Generally 400 460m2.
+P7 - Long narrow allotments.

-- P9 Tall sandstone retaining walls built to street alignment. - P10 Low masonry, stone and picket fences. - P11 Buildings setback from the boundary with a skewed alignment to respective street frontages.
+- Tall sandstone retaining walls built to street alignment. - P10 Low masonry, stone and picket fences. - Buildings setback from the boundary with a skewed alignment to respective street frontages.